TAHA513/popo/replit.md

 # LaaBoBo Live - Live Streaming and Gift Platform

 ## Overview
-LaaBoBo Garden (حديقة LaaBoBo) is an innovative social virtual pet platform that revolutionizes social media interaction through virtual pet care and community engagement.
-The platform focuses on virtual pet ownership, social gardens, gift economies, and interactive community features.
-Each user owns a virtual pet, creating an emotional connection and encouraging daily engagement through care activities, social visits, and gift exchanges.
-The project also integrates real-time chat and previously experimented with live streaming, now focusing on a robust social gaming and gifting ecosystem with potential for advanced 3D game integration.
+LaaBoBo Garden (حديقة LaaBoBo) is an innovative social platform that revolutionizes social media interaction through memory sharing and community engagement.
+The platform focuses on content creation, social interactions, and community features.
+Users create and share memories, engage with others through likes and comments, and participate in live streaming.
+The project integrates real-time chat and live streaming capabilities, focusing on authentic social connections and content sharing.

 ## User Preferences
 Preferred communication style: Simple, everyday language (Arabic).